 A screenshot of the diffraction observed during the crystal screening stage.

-The crystallographer is looking for a good number of diffraction spots occurring across a range of angles, especially at high angles.
-The spots want to have good intensity (bright spots), with a concise form, ie not appearing elongated or streaked.
+During the screening, the crystallographer is looking for a good number of diffraction spots to be observed across a range of angles, especially at high angles.
+Diffraction spots should have good intensities (appearing as bright spots), with a concise form (not appearing to be elongated or streaked).

+The positions of diffraction spots allow the reciprocal lattice to be calculated, and from this, the unit cell parametes are determined (see section below).
 As part of the screening, the number of spots giving rise to the same unit cell information is indicated.
 It is rare for this to be 100% from this basic screening stage, but there should be a good percentage showing correlation.
+With a good correlation, this suggests the crystal being analysed has a regular structure with effective diffraction.

 Peaks fit -> info